 Dunrobin Castle

 Dunrobin Castle is one of the most northerly of the great houses in Scotland.
-It’s a stately 189 room home in Sutherland, in the Highland area of Scotland, and the family seat of the Earls and Dukes of Sutherland and the Clan Sutherland.
+It’s a stately 189-room home in Sutherland, in the Highland area of Scotland, and the family seat of the Earls and Dukes of Sutherland and the Clan Sutherland.

-There is also a museum featuring taxidermy animals shot by Dukes and Duchesses who once lived in the castle and included a giraffe, elephant, and many other animals.
+There is also a museum featuring taxidermy animals shot by Dukes and Duchesses, who once lived in the castle and included a giraffe, elephant, and many other animals.
 It also houses a collection of archaeological relics.
 Dunrobin Castle is open seasonally from April through October.

 Falls of Shin

-After the castle, we headed west to the Falls of Shin where the salmon leap up the waterfall for spawning.
-We only saw a few salmon jump, and missed it on film.
+After the castle, we headed west to the Falls of Shin, where the salmon leap up the waterfall for spawning.
+We only saw a few salmon jump and missed it on film.
 On the bright side, we found this video showing it clearly.

 Falls of Shin is a bit off the beaten path (near the villages of Bonar Bridge and Lairg), but if it is May to October and a warm day, it is worth the effort.

-Scotland Road Trip: Inverness south to Cairnryan
+Scotland road trip segment 3: Inverness south to Cairnryan

 The final leg of our impromptu adventure brought us from Inverness to Cairnryan, where we boarded a ferry to Northern Ireland.